vocascan/documentation/docs/vocascan-server/customPages.md

 We provide you with the possibility to host your own static pages or make redirects to other websites on your Vocascan server and make them accessible to the public.
 This can be very helpful if you have to comply with legal requirements and therefore have to provide a privacy policy or other information.
-To add your page to the server, you need to add the files as a volume to the Docker container and define them in `vocascan.config.js` or the `env variables`.
+To add your page to the server, you need to define them in `vocascan.config.js` or the `env variables`.

 !> The Vocascan frontend needs predefined routes (`url`) to find specific pages:</br> 1.
 Legal Notice:
 `/p/legal-notice`</br>2.
 Privacy Policy: `/p/privacy-policy`</br>3.
 Terms and Conditions: `/p/terms-and-conditions`